All characters you can unlock in Genshin Impact

 Heart of the Abyss

-Any enemies frozen by Frostgnaw will drop additional Elemental Particles.
+Any enemies frozen by Frostgnaw will drop other Elemental Particles.
 Frostgnaw can only produce two additional Elemental Particles per use.

 Keqing